 - This is not an emergency service and students should expect communication for an appointment during regular business hours Monday Friday.
-Appointments will be available within one week of the request. - These sessions are covered under the Student Health Fee there is no separate charge. - Care can be escalated to the physicians at the Student Mental Health service when needed. - The counselor has no student evaluation role within the medical college. - Care is confidential and is not part of the student educational record.

-• Counseling (virtual or walk-in) will be periodically available at 570 Lexington Avenue with Dr. Judith Cukor, a clinical psychologist and the current Assistant Dean for Student Services of WCGS.
+Appointments will be available within one week of the request. - These sessions are covered under the Student Health Fee there is no separate charge. - Care can be escalated to the physicians at the Student Mental Health service when needed. - The counselor has no student evaluation role within the medical college. - Care is confidential and is not part of the student educational record. - • - Counseling is available with Dr. Judith Cukor, a clinical psychologist and the current Assistant Dean for Student Services of WCGS.
 This counseling service is confidential and provided at no additional cost to students.
 Program administration will provide regular updates to students regarding Dr. Cukor's availability.
+She may be contacted by email at juc2010@med.cornell.edu or by phone at 212-746-4492